 ACLU Executive Director

-Romero is the ACLU's sixth executive director, and the first Latino and openly gay man to serve in that capacity.
-In 2005, Romero was named one of Time Magazine's "25 Most Influential Hispanics in America," and has received dozens of public service awards and an honorary doctorate from the City University of New York School of Law.
+Romero is the ACLU's sixth executive director and the first Latino and openly gay man to serve in that capacity.
+In 2005, Romero was named one of Time Magazine's 25 Most Influential Hispanics in America, and he has received dozens of public service awards and an honorary doctorate from the City University of New York School of Law.

 Born in New York City to parents who hailed from Puerto Rico, Romero was the first in his family to graduate from high school.
 He is a graduate of Stanford University Law School and Princeton University's Woodrow Wilson School of Public Policy and International Affairs.
 He is a member of the New York Bar Association and has sat on numerous nonprofit boards.